Reviewed by: Makerdeck Editorial Team

 Transistor is a podcast hosting platform built for creators and businesses who want more control over their podcast operations.
 Co-founded by Justin Jackson (a well-known figure in the bootstrapped SaaS community), Transistor has carved out a niche as the “professional-grade” podcast host that sits between beginner-friendly platforms like Buzzsprout and enterprise solutions like Megaphone.

 The core differentiator is multi-show support.
-Every Transistor plan supports unlimited podcasts under a single account and subscription.
+Every Transistor plan — including the free tier — supports unlimited podcasts under a single account.
 If you host one show now but plan to launch a second (or manage shows for clients), Transistor handles it without additional fees.
 Combined with advanced analytics, private podcasting for paid content, and a clean, modern interface, Transistor appeals to podcasters who have outgrown simpler hosts.

-Transistor also positions itself as a great choice for businesses and teams, offering multiple team member access, brandable podcast websites, and an API for custom integrations.
-It is not the cheapest option, but it is one of the most capable and well-designed podcast hosting platforms available.
+Transistor also positions itself as a strong choice for businesses and teams, offering multiple team member access, brandable podcast websites, and an API for custom integrations.
+As of 2026, Transistor has added a free plan — a significant shift from its previous trial-only model — making it accessible to podcasters at every stage.

 Key Features